-Zoho books offers a free version that lets you do things like automated payment reminders, manage invoices, online/offline payments, etc. The trial period for using the application lasts for around 2 weeks.
+Zoho Books offer a free version that lets you do things like automated payment reminders, manage invoices, online/offline payments, etc. The trial period for using the application lasts for around 2 weeks.

 It has 5 types of paid versions that offer a little more than the free version.
 For example, you get to manage only 1000 invoices per annum and get access for 1 user and 1 accountant.
 Whereas, the paid versions have more on their plates.

-The costlier is the version, more are the features.
-These are the 5 types of pricing plans in Indian as well as foreign currencies, that Zoho books has to offer.
+The costlier is the version, and more are the features.
+These are the 5 types of pricing plans in Indian as well as foreign currencies, that Zoho books have to offer.